Sid and Nancy: Casting

-Courtney Love recorded a video audition for the role of Spungen.
+Courtney Love rang co-writer Abbe Wool and recorded a video audition for the role of Spungen.
 Cox was impressed by Love's audition, but has said the film's investors insisted on an experienced actress for the co-leading role.
 Therefore, instead, Cox wrote the minor role of Gretchen, one of Sid and Nancy's New York junkie friends, specifically for her benefit.
 Cox would later cast Love as one of the leads in Straight to Hell (1987).
 Chloe Webb, who had appeared in several small television roles at the time, was instead cast in the role of Spungen.

 In his 2007 autobiography, Guns N' Roses guitarist Slash revealed that the casting director hired all five members of Guns N' Roses as extras for a club scene, having coincidentally scouted them in different locations without their knowledge.
 He said "all of us showed up to the first day of casting, like 'Hey...what are you doing here?'"
 However, Slash was the only one in the group to stay for the entire shoot.

 Webb and Oldman improvised the dialogue heard in the scene leading up to Spungen's death but based it on interviews and other materials available to them.
 The stabbing scene is fictionalized and based only on conjecture.
-Cox told the NME: "We wanted to make the film not just about Sid Vicious and punk rock, but as an anti-drugs statement, to show the degradation caused to various people is not at all glamorous."
+Cox told the NME: "We wanted to make the film not just about Sid Vicious and punk rock, but as an anti-drugs statement, the turbulent couple definitely falls into the depths of drug addiction."

 The original music is by Pray for Rain, Joe Strummer, and The Pogues.
 A track by Tears for Fears ("Swords and Knives") was also recorded for the film but was rejected by the filmmakers for not being "punk" enough.
 The track later appeared on the band's Seeds of Love album in 1989.